 F&R Management Services LLC has been working in Puerto Rico’s construction industry since 2015.
-The company presents and negotiates construction management contracts, oversees design reviews, coordinates construction drawing, acquires permits, conducts project feasibility analysis, administrates development and sales for group-owned projects, as well as provides construction supervision.
-The company’s development manager, Vanessa de Mari, AIA, MCM, said: “We work on construction project management, which mostly involves investors from the United States who have come to Puerto Rico to develop residential and hotel projects.
+The company provides construction management services, oversees design reviews, coordinates construction drawing, procure permits, conducts project feasibility analysis, administrates development and sales for group-owned projects, as well as provides construction supervision.
+The company’s president, Vanessa de Mari, AIA, MCM, said: “We work on construction project management, which mostly involves investors from the United States who have come to Puerto Rico to develop residential and hotel projects.

 We have a lot of work in the pre-development phase, people preparing for when those funds are available to start building,” de Mari stressed.
 “We see that the system is a bit slow; that worries us a bit, but we understand that if the government manages it well and effectively distributes it, we can end up with a better Puerto Rico than we had long before Hurricane Maria,” she added.
 According to de Mari, changes in the industry are based on all the efforts that come from outside and locally to develop projects that are much more resilient.
 “We would like to see more formal construction and eliminate the informal types that were uncovered when the hurricanes struck—all the informal construction that exists on the island—which were damages that resulted from a lack of construction under code.